mamaral/Onboard/README.md

 pod 'Onboard'
 ```

-*If you don't want to use CocoaPods*, you can grab the files located in the *Source* folder and pull them into your project manually.
+*If you don't want to use CocoaPods*, you can use Carthage or grab the files located in the *Source* folder and pull them into your project manually.

 Each onboarding experience is comprised of two primary components - the background and the content pages.
 The background includes the static background image/video, the page control, and the skip button.
 The content pages are made up of four pieces, an image/icon, title, body, and action button.